facebook/react-native-website/docs/images.md

 <Image source={require('./my-icon.png')} />
 ```

 The image name is resolved the same way JS modules are resolved.
 In the example above, the bundler will look for `my-icon.png` in the same folder as the component that requires it.
-Also, if you have `my-icon.ios.png` and `my-icon.android.png`, the bundler will pick the correct file for the platform.

-You can also use the `@2x` and `@3x` suffixes to provide images for different screen densities.
+You can use the `@2x` and `@3x` suffixes to provide images for different screen densities.
 If you have the following file structure:

 ```
 .